aafshar17/WeatherPy/README.md

 ## Project Description

-Project WeatherPy is a learning project on how to use the Python requests library,citipy library, and openweathermapy module in conjuction with Pandas and Matplotlib.
+Project WeatherPy is a learning project on how to use the Python requests library, citipy library, and openweathermapy module in conjuction with Pandas and Matplotlib.

-The purpose of the project is to create a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-Build a series of scatter plots to show the relationship between latitude and a few other city variables.
+Designed a Python script using Pandas and the above mentioned Python libraries to visualize the weather of 500+ cities across the world of varying distance from the equator.
+Built a series of scatter plots to show the relationship between latitude and a few other city variables.